Villa Romana del Casale: The latifundium and the villa

-In late antiquity the Romans partitioned most of the Sicilian hinterland into huge agricultural estates called latifundia.
+In late antiquity the Romans partitioned most of the Sicilian hinterland into huge agricultural estates entitled latifundia.
 The size of the villa and the amount and quality of its artwork indicate that it was the pars dominica of such a latifundium.
-The villa's commercial part, or pars rustica, of the latifundium is most likely centred on the nearby settlement of Philosophiana 6 km away and cited in the Itinerarium Antonini.
-However, to the west of the entrance area a room divided in three parts by pillars for storage of agricultural products is also related to agriculture.
+The commercial part of the villa, or pars rustica, of the latifundium is most likely centred on the nearby settlement of Philosophiana, 6 km away and cited in the Itinerarium Antonini.
+However, to the west of the entrance area a room divided in three parts by pillars for storage of agricultural products is related to agriculture.

-The villa was so large as to include multiple reception and state rooms, which reflects the need to satisfy a number of different functions and to include spaces for the management of the estate as well as of the villa.
-This transformed the villa into a city in miniature.
-The villa would likely have been the permanent or semi-permanent residence of the owner; it would have been where the owner, in his role as patron, received his local clients.
+The villa was so large as to include multiple reception and state rooms, which reflects the need to satisfy a number of different functions and to include spaces for the management of the estate, as well as of the villa.
+This transformed the villa into resembling a miniature city.
+The villa would likely have been the permanent or semi-permanent residence of the owner; it would have been where the owner received local clients in the role of patron.

 The villa was a single-story building, centred on the peristyle, around which almost all the main public and private rooms were organised.
 The monumental entrance is via the atrium from the west.
 Thermal baths are located to the northwest; service rooms and probably guest rooms to the north; private apartments and a huge basilica to the east; and rooms of unknown purpose to the south.
 Somewhat detached, and appearing almost as an afterthought, is the separate area to the south containing the elliptical peristyle, service rooms, and a huge triclinium (formal dining room).